adeyemi-ogidi/AWS-How-to-Guide/Documents/launch_EC2_with_script_to_create_php_page/Create_php_webpage_on_EC2_from_script.md

 /var/www/html/index.php

 ## Create the EC2 adding the script to User Data
+  - From the EC2 Console Management, click on Launch Instance
   - AMI: Select either:

       - An Amazon Linux AMI (do **NOT** select Amazon Linux 2)